-In addition, a newsletter provided respondents with findings from Round 1 of NHATS.
-The newsletter was used at the door and is an informational handout for all NHATS study participants.
+The NHATS and you newsletter, Issue 2.1, April 2013 presented findings from the Round 1 data.
+The newsletter was mailed with the advance letter and could be used at the door as an informational handout for all NHATS study participants.
 The "NHATS & you" newsletters for all rounds are available on the NHATS website.